Generic selectors

 The research material does not consistently mention a keep-warm function for all these models.
 However, some higher-end electric kettles, not specifically detailed in this initial report, do offer this feature.
 You would need to check the specific product details for each model if this is a priority.

-Where can I find more user reviews for these kettles?
+Where can I find more user reviews for these Traditional Retro Electric kettles?

 You can find more user reviews on major online retailers such as Amazon, Argos, Currys PC World, and the manufacturers’ websites.
 These platforms often have dedicated sections for customer feedback.